How To Use Intermittent Fasting (IF) To Boost Testosterone [Before & After Pics]

 OMAD stands for “One Meal A Day”.

-As the name implies, this is one of the more extreme versions of intermittent fasting where you literally only eat once per day.
+This is one of the more extreme versions of intermittent fasting where you literally only eat once per day.

 - Ketones start to release into the bloodstream.